stacks-network/sbtc-bridge-web/README.md

 ## Introduction

-Sbtc-bridge supports the trustless swap of BTC to/from sBTC. sBTC is a SIP-010 fungible token on the Stacks Blockchain that can be used in defi protocols, nft marketplace, dao governance and many more applications.
+SBTC-Bridge supports trustless swaps of BTC to/from sBTC, a [SIP-010](https://github.com/stacksgov/sips/blob/main/sips/sip-010/sip-010-fungible-token-standard.md) compliant fungible token on the Stacks Blockchain that can be used in defi protocols, nft marketplace, dao governance and many more applications.

 Non-custodial swaps between Bitcoin and Stacks Blockchains are possible because